yungbeto/portfolio/src/pages/articles/2018-04-14---Propel ML/index.md

 ####PropelML

 My friend [Ryan](http://tinyclouds.org/) had been working on [a project](http://propelml.org/) for a few months in stealth mode when I asked to see how it was going.
-He presented his working demo that had little to know design applied: just a couple input fields and a link to a github repo.
+He presented his working demo that had little to no design applied: just a couple input fields and a link to a github repo.
 The math was way over my head but his enthusiasm got me excited too -- I wanted in.

 ####Unsolicited Design Proposal